List of Yotsuba&! characters: Hiwatari

 Hiwatari is a bit eccentric.
 Her nickname Miss Stake (しまうー, Shimaū) comes from a "mistake" she made when she first introduced herself to her class (in Japanese, shimau used as an auxiliary verb can mean to do something by accident, hence the pun).

 Mii-Chan

-Mii (みいちゃ), known as Mii-Chan is a friend of Yotsuba's who is seen interacting with Fuuka and Yotsuba.
+Mii-Chan (みいちゃん) is a friend of Yotsuba's who is seen interacting with Fuuka and Yotsuba.
 She is seen in many background scenes and is about Yotsuba's age.
 She is first seen in Volume 3 on the swings with Yotsuba.

 Koiwai family

 Because Yotsuba and her father Yousuke live apart from the other members of the Koiwai family, these characters are seen only occasionally.

 Grandma

 Yotsuba's grandmother, Yousuke Koiwai's mother, is originally from the Kansai region.

 She makes her first appearance in chapter 86, having taken a train from her home to visit Yotsuba and her dad.

 She has a serious look about her, but is a kindly woman whom Yotsuba looks up to.
 Although he is not shown, Yotsuba's grandfather is still alive.